Reprimanding employees on inappropriate behaviour is all part of the course for HR professionals, but what if that person is your CEO?

-Wood says many CEOs are characterized as invariably driven high achievers who often take on the persona of organization.
-“They are paid to get to right and fated when they do,” he says.
+Wood says many CEOs are characterised as invariably driven high achievers who often take on the persona of organisation.

-“It can be difficult to have those discussions because those around them a similar view and see HR as being counter-productive to organizational goals.”
+“It can be difficult to have those discussions because those around them a similar view and see HR as being counter-productive to organisational goals.”

 However, HR must step in and lay down the law in situations where they can clearly see that leaders are doing the wrong thing, or risk being held personally liable.

 “If the organisation is taken into court by an employee and the HR manager has tried to do the right thing but still the company has been found guilty, HR manager can still be held liable as complicit,” Wood cautions.